A Combination of Downward Continuation and Local Approximation for Harmonic Potentials: Theoretical Results

 where Young's inequality has been used in the last row.
 Since $U^+\in \mathcal{H}_s(\Omega_r)$, $s\geq 2$, Proposition \ref{prop:loc1} implies that the first term on the right hand side of \eqref{eqn:locest} tends to zero as $N\to\infty$.
 The second term on the right hand side of \eqref{eqn:locest} can be treated as follows

 By $\chi_{[0,N]}(n)$ we mean the characteristic function, i.e., it is equal to 1 if $n=0,\ldots,N$, and equal to 0 otherwise.
 In conclusion, the left expression in \eqref{eqn:altterms} vanishes as $N\to\infty$.
-For the right expression in \eqref{eqn:altterms}, we obtain the desired result in a similar manner if we know that it holds true for the Shannon-type kernel.
-Again, using Young's inequality, it follows
+For the right expression in \eqref{eqn:altterms}, we obtain the desired result in a similar but easier manner.
+Finally, combining all steps of the proof, we have shown that the right hand side of the error estimate \eqref{eqn:errorestfinal} converges to zero, which yields \eqref{eqn:convres}. \end{proof}